Referral of a homeless applicant to another local authority

 - Referrals within two years of a private rented sector offer

-- Referrals where there is a risk of violence
+- Referrals where there is a risk of violence or domestic abuse

 - Referrals to Scotland and Wales

 When a referral can be made to another local authority

 A local authority can refer an applicant to another local authority where any of the following three conditions for referral are met:

 where the applicant has no local connection and a connection elsewhere

 up to five years after an out of borough placement